 We may use medical information about you to contact you in an effort to raise money for the hospital and its operations.
 We may disclose medical information to a foundation related to the hospital so that the foundation may contact you in raising money for the hospital.
 We would only release contact information, such as your name, address and phone number and the dates you received treatment or services at the hospital.
-If you do not want the hospital to contact you for fundraising efforts, you must notify the Privacy Officer, P.O.
-Box 339, Peapack, New Jersey 07977, in writing.
+If you do not want the hospital to contact you for fundraising efforts, you must notify the Privacy Officer in writing.

 We may contact you as part of our marketing activities as the law permits.

 Under certain circumstances, we may use and disclose medical information about you for research purposes.
 For example, a research project may involve comparing the health and recovery of all patients who received one medication to those who received another, for the same condition.
 All research projects, however, are subject to a special approval process.
 This process evaluates a proposed research project and its use of medical information, trying to balance the research needs with patients' need for privacy of their medical information.
 Before we use or disclose medical information for research, the project will have been approved through this research approval process.
 We may, however, disclose medical information about you to people preparing to conduct a research project, for example, to help them look for patients with specific medical needs, so long as the medical information they review does not leave the hospital.
 We will almost always ask for your specific permission if the researcher will have access to your name, address or other information that reveals who you are, or will be involved in your care at the hospital.